evij-g/ar-catalog/README.md

     ![](public/images/heroku-create-new-app-deploy.png)
     5. connection settings
     - you have to add your own data and create these variables by clicking on "Add"
+    ![](public/images/heroku-settings-add.png)
     - fill in your settings (cloudinary, mongodb) like in your .env file
-    ![](public/images/heroku-settings-add.png)
     ![](public/images/heroku-settings.png)
+5. if you now commit some changes to your github repository, heroku will rebuild the app
+6. have fun

 ### missing features